 Specific USACE activities geared towards preparing individuals and communities for potential floods include:

-- Structures - USACE is responsible for managing over 700 dams, building over 14,000 miles of levees and dikes, developing about 90 major shoreline protection projects along 240 miles of the nation's 2,700 miles of shoreline, building hundreds of smaller local flood risk reduction projects that have been turned over to non-Federal authorities for operation and maintenance, and implementing several nonstructural projects to reduce susceptibility to flood damages.
+- Structures - USACE is responsible for managing more than 700 dams and 4,100 miles of levees, which help reduce the risk of flood damage.
+Additionally, USACE has built hundreds of smaller local flood risk reduction projects that have been turned over to non-Federal authorities for operation and maintenance, and has implemented various nonstructural projects to reduce susceptibility to flood damages.

 - Advance Measures - When it appears that a flood is imminent in a specific area, USACE can take a number of immediate steps to protect life and property, such as constructing temporary flow restriction structures and removing log debris blockages.